Frequently Asked Questions

 To learn whether you are eligible to participate in our programs, visit our Get Help page.

-Our three housing programs and Veterans Service Center are located in Bridgeport, Connecticut.
+Our five housing programs and Veterans Service Center are located in Bridgeport and West Haven, Connecticut.

 While participating in our programs, each resident aims to: